What is NHHG's purpose?

 How often do you meet?

-We meet weekly at Celebration Community Church in Dillsburg for 30 Tuesdays of the school year, offering 5 class periods, a 30-minute devotion, and a lunch period each week.
+We meet each Tuesday at Celebration Community Church in Dillsburg for a 30-week school year, offering 5 class periods, a 30-minute devotion, and a lunch period each week.
 Study halls are offered for periods where no class is chosen.

 What classes do you offer?